wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 X>
 X> Now that you've worked through the chapter, consider the following questions:
 X>
 X> - What would happen if you don't enter in a category name on the add category form?
 X> - What happens when you try to add a category that already exists?
 X> - What happens when you visit a category that does not exist?
 X> - How could you more gracefully handle the case above?
 Wouldn't it be nicer if category page would magically appear, even if it didn't exist.
 And only when pages are added, we create the category?
 X>
-x> Clearly there is a lot of other aspects we need to consider - but we will leave these for homework :-) X> -   If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial04/)
+X> Clearly there is a lot of other aspects we need to consider - but we will leave these for homework :-) X> -   If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial04/)
 X>     to reinforce what you have learnt here.